nauarchus/Marcion_Apostolos/README.md

 All datasets use UTF-8 encoding and decomposed Unicode characters.
 When comparing these datasets with datasets that use composed unicode characters, it may be necessary to convert between composed and decomposed characters for best results.

+## File Names and CTS_URN Conventions

+The files in this repository all adopt the cts_urn author identifer prefix for Marcion of Sinope (tlg2958) and effectively mint new cts_urn document id for the Apostolos of Marcion (tlg003).
+The number after "grc" corresponds to its edition, following the historical order of the respective publications.

 ## Bibliography

 If you make use of any of this data in publications, code, or other projects, please cite as follows.